 Germany's most recognizable symbol is not as large as many visitors expect, yet its history is rich and fascinating.
 Built in 1791, the Brandenburg Gate was modeled on the entrance to the Acropolis in Athens.
 The Quadriga statue on top of the Gate, designed by sculptor Gottfried Schadow, represents Victoria, the Goddess of Peace, riding a four-horse chariot.
 This was one of Berlin's original 14 city gates, yet the only remaining evidence of the other gates are the names of underground stations such as Kottbusser Tor and Schlesisches Tor.
 The Brandenburg Gate and Pariser Platz have played center stage to numerous turbulent historical events.
 The south wing houses a tourist information office.

 The Hackesche Höfe has been a center for food and entertainment since its construction in 1906.
-Before World War II, this area was known for its Jewish theaters and cultural institutions and later became a great place for squats, underground bars and restaurants.
-This historic hidden courtyard complex in the Scheuenviertel consists of eight courtyards and houses cultural establishments, businesses and firms.
+Before World War II, this area was known for its Jewish theaters and cultural institutions and later became a great place for shops, cafes, underground bars and restaurants.
+This historic courtyard complex in the Scheuenviertel consists of eight courtyards and houses cultural establishments, businesses and firms.
 These also include theaters, shops, bars and restaurants.
-Despite the courtyard being the largest of its kind in Berlin, the area is still infrequently visited, and makes for a lovely getaway from the Berlin crowds.
+The courtyard is the largest of its kind in Berlin, and makes for a lovely getaway.

 A beautiful public park in Berlin, the Marx-Engels-Forum is named after Karl Marx and Friedrich Engels and was founded in 1986 by the socialist leaders of Berlin.
 It houses the statues of both these pioneers of Socialism.
 The area in which the park is situated used to be a bustling neighborhood which was razed to the ground during World War II and the park was established thereafter under the GDR regime.
 The park is now visited by many tourists throughout the year and several make use of the opportunity to click a few photos while sitting on Marx's knee.